LMS-Community/lms-community.github.io/docs/getting-started/index.md

     Then double click the downloaded package to launch the installation process in the macOS installer.

     !!! note
         Sometimes macOS would refuse to open the installer, because the authenticity of the developer can't be confirmed.
 If that happens to you, open the installer using a right mouse click (or control-click), then "Open".
-You might have to do this twice, as first time you'd stil be rejected.
+You might have to do this twice, as first time you'd still be rejected.
 But the second time around you should be able to launch it anyway.

 === ":material-docker: Docker"